stuie382/Tournament-Database/README-0.1.txt

 This is expected.

-Any issues that are found, please go here https://github.com/stuie382/Tournament-Database/issues and log your issue.
+Any issues that are found, please go here https://github.com/stuie382/Tournament-Database/issues and log your issue (requires free sign up).
 Ideally I would like to know:
   What action you were doing
   What you think the application should of done
   What the application actually did
+When submitting an issue, please add an appropriate label (right hand side -> labels), and select the '0.1 Alpha Release' milestone (right hand side -> milestones).
-If you could please email a copy of the tourny_log.txt and the derby.log files, using the same subject text as the issue raised on the above website link, that would be very much appreciated!
+Finally if you could please email a copy of the tourny_log.txt and the derby.log files, using the same subject text as the issue raised on the above website link, that would be very much appreciated!
 <stu382@hotmail.co.uk>

 The two log files are safe to delete before each new session of using the application.
 Assuming no